TERREMEMBER/znbase/docs/content/stable/deploy/multi-dc/3dc-deployment.md

 ## Prerequisites

-Follow the [Checklist](../../../deploy/checklist/) to ensure you have prepared the nodes for installing YugabyteDB.
+Follow the [Checklist](../../../deploy/checklist/) to ensure you have prepared the nodes for installing ZNbaseDB.

 Execute the following steps on each of the instances.

 ## 1. Install software

-Follow the [installation instructions](../../../deploy/manual-deployment/install-software) to install YugabyteDB on each of the nodes.
+Follow the [installation instructions](../../../deploy/manual-deployment/install-software) to install ZNbaseDB on each of the nodes.

 ## 2. Start YB-Masters